Crypto Adoption: Palestine

 The Palestinian economy, particularly in Gaza, has reached a critical point following prolonged conflict, blockades, and infrastructural destruction.
 In recent years, the region has faced mounting hardships, especially since the October 2023 escalations, which brought unprecedented levels of devastation.

-As a result, Gaza’s GDP fell by 81%.
+As a result, Gaza’s GDP fell by 81% in the last quarter of 2023.
 This was primarily due to destroyed businesses, agricultural losses, and widespread property damage.
-As a result, much of the local economy has halted, with the majority of Gaza's productive assets and agricultural infrastructure severely impacted or destroyed.
+As a result, much of the local economy halted, with the majority of Gaza’s productive assets and agricultural infrastructure severely impacted or destroyed.

-The destruction has affected not only Gaza but also the West Bank, where business activity has declined.
+The destruction of 2023 and subsequent conflicts affected not only Gaza but also the West Bank, where business activity has declined.
 Even trade has faced serious disruptions due to increased restrictions and violence.

 Business disruptions have been widespread, with an estimated 96% of companies reporting reduced activity.
 Job losses have surged, bringing unemployment to over 30%, and further constraining household incomes.

 Meanwhile, financial instability is worsening, with the Palestinian Authority (PA) experiencing drastic budget shortfalls.
-Local revenue streams have declined sharply, and public debt now hovers around 50% of GDP, with over half of the labor force currently unemployed or underemployed.
+Local revenue streams have declined sharply, and general government gross debt now hovers around 65.6% of GDP, with over half of the labor force currently unemployed or underemployed.

-Humanitarian organizations and the United Nations have called for international intervention to stabilize the economy and address the urgent needs of Palestinian communities.
-The PA's limited resources, compounded by reduced aid inflows, have left it struggling to maintain basic services and meet salary obligations.
+Humanitarian organizations and the United Nations have called for international intervention to stabilize the economy.
+The PA’s limited resources, compounded by reduced aid inflows, have left it struggling to maintain basic services.

 These economic challenges show the importance of alternative financial solutions like cryptocurrency in Palestine, where traditional financial systems are largely inaccessible.